dajavous/thejigasaurus/README.md

 The theme used for PHP 7.4 is Grey Dragon 4.0.2 which can be downloaded from https://blog.dragonsoft.us/gallery-3/, which also requires the greydragon module.

 For completeness, all required files for the PHP 7.4 version are included here: Gallery v315 initial files for installation on a web server with PHP and mySQL, the guide to installing Gallery3, plus the modules and theme used.
-The modules and theme include all the customisations made to these files - further customisations were made to other installation files as documented in the Winmerge report.
+The modules and theme include all the customisations made to these files for PHP 7.4 - further customisations were made to other installation files as documented in the Winmerge report.

 Two additional fields were added to the SQL items table: